 Indoor office signs aren’t only about branding and making a memorable impression.
 Your reception area is where visitors expect to find the information and answers they’re looking for, and your office reception signs can help you provide that.
 Specifically, there are four purposes you should consider when designing reception signage for your office.

 - Branding: Your branding should be prominent in your lobby.
-Some companies choose to display their logo either on or behind a reception desk as a focal point for the reception area.
+Some companies display their logo on or behind a reception desk as a focal point for the reception area.
 There are a variety of ways to make this logo.
 For an impressive, modern look, opt for contour-cut signage and add backlighting to make it pop.

 - Instructions: Visitors to your office should know what to do when they first come in.
 They should feel welcome, rather than anxious about not knowing where to go or what to do.
 For example, if you expect visitors to sign in or speak to the receptionist before proceeding further into the building, you should include a sign that welcomes them and prompts them to do so.